Laptop announced date: 4th April 2020

 |**||Redragon M711 Cobra||$19.99|

 You could pick up a headset to go with the MSI GP75 Leopard i7-10750H RTX 2070 Mobile 64GB RAM 512GB M.2.
-In our spotlight at the moment is the HyperX Cloud Stinger, which today is $30.99.
-Checking our records our lowest tracked price for this headset was on 12th Mar 2020 which had it priced at $25.98.
+In our spotlight at the moment is the HyperX Cloud Stinger, which today is $39.99.
+Over the last few weeks we have noticed it increasing its price by $39.99, proving that additional savings can be found, you will just need to shop around.
+For reference, the lowest price recorded by us so far for the headset is $25.98 on 12th Mar 2020.